-When selecting the "noux-system" component in the runtime view, the relationship to the other components of the system is presented.
+When selecting the "noux-system" component in the graph, the relationship to the other components of the system is presented.
 This provides a convenient way to reveal the trusted computing base of the selected component.
-For example, since there is no connection from noux-system to the nic\router we know that this component is isolated from the network.
+For example, since there is no connection from noux-system to the nic_router we know that this component is isolated from the network.
 The network-related components are outside the trusted computing base of the noux instance.